 Walter Gropius

 When the war began, Gropius went to the Western Front in the rank of sergeant, where he was seriously wounded and nearly died.
-After the war in 1915, Gropius started working at Grand-Ducal Saxon School of Arts and Crafts, and in 1919 occupied a position of its Director.
+During the war, in 1915, Gropius began working at Grand-Ducal Saxon School of Arts and Crafts, and in 1919 assumed the position of its Director.
 It was that school which Gropius transformed into the famous Bauhaus.
 The School attracted such teachers as Paul Klee, Johannes Itten, Josef Albers, Herbert Bayer, Laszlo Moholy-Nagy, and Wassily Kandinsky.
-In the difficult post-war years the problem of obtaining high-quality, low-cost, simple and functional household products became critical, and Gropius fully devoted himself to it.
-His most famous creations of Bauhaus period were F-51 chair, and minimalistic door handles.
+In the difficult post-war years the need for high-quality, low-cost, simple and functional household products became critical, and Gropius fully devoted himself to it.
+His most famous creations of Bauhaus period were the F-51 chair and his minimalistic door handles.

-In 1925, for political reasons, the school had to move to Dessau, where under Gropius project the academic and residential buildings corresponding to all the principles of rationalism and functionalism were built.
-The training and production were also developed according to these principles, which led to conflicts and quit of some teachers.
-At the same time in Germany for obvious reasons innovative ideas were becoming increasingly unacceptable and unsafe.
+In 1925, for political reasons, the school had to move to Dessau, where designed by Gropius, where the academic and residential buildings designed by Gropius were built according to all the principles of rationalism and functionalism.
+The training and production were also developed according to these principles, which led to conflicts and the departure of several teachers.
+Meanwhile, in Germany, for obvious reasons, innovative ideas were becoming increasingly unacceptable and unsafe.
 In 1928, Gropius moved to Berlin, where he devoted himself to housing construction.
 In 1932 the Bauhaus was closed.
 On January 30, 1933, Hitler became Reich Chancellor of Germany and began to implement his ambitious plans.

-With the advent of the Nazis the clerisy quickly began to leave Germany.
-Gropius left to England, where he worked for Isokon company.
-In 1937 he received an invitation from the Graduate School of Design at Harvard University and left to the United States.
+With the rise of the Nazis, the intelligentsia quickly began to leave Germany.
+Gropius left for England, where he worked for the Isokon company.
+In 1937 he received an invitation from the Graduate School of Design at Harvard University and left for the United States.

 In 1945, Gropius founded “The Architects Collaborative” (TAC) in Cambridge.
 Besides him, it included seven young talented architects.
-TAC created many successful projects around the world and has become one of the most influential associations of post-war modernism.
+TAC created many successful projects around the world and became one of the most influential associations of post-war modernism.

 Bauhaus building, Dessau